blitzarx1/egui_graphs/README.md

 #### Step 5: Running the application.

-Finally, run the application using the run_native() function with the specified native options and the ExampleApp.
+Finally, run the application using the `run_native()` function with the specified native options and the `ExampleApp`.
 ```rust
 fn main() {
     let native_options = eframe::NativeOptions::default();